 NYKids has conducted three studies at the elementary level.
 The most recent of these, conducted in 2016, examined schools based on the performance of their English language learners (ELLs).
+See overview brochure of the ELL study here.

 Results suggest that higher-than-expected performance by English language learners in elementary schools is related to conditions in the district, school, and classroom that include: